The Absolute Best Bagel Shops in NYC

 For many years, this century-old appetizing store sourced its bagels from the Bagel Hole in Park Slope.
 But after the 2014 opening of Russ & Daughters Café, a full service restaurant a few blocks over, the team began making their own bagels for both shop and restaurant, with great results.
 These crusty rounds are compact and chewy -- the ideal vehicle for a pile of Russ & Daughter’s silky hand-sliced lox and cream cheese.

-Strangely enough, there are zero outposts of this bagel mini-chain in Brooklyn.
-But at the three locations Astoria and one in Chelsea, you’ll find hand-rolled rounds with a nice crispy-chewy crust.
-This is another spot that goes all-out with the cream cheese flavors, drawing on deep wells of creativity to come up with the cream cheese flavor of the week, which might be anything from Key lime to cool ranch.
+Strangely enough, there are zero outposts of this mini-chain in Brooklyn.
+But you’ll find hand-rolled rounds with a nice crispy-chewy crust at the three locations Astoria and two in Manhattan.
+BB&CC goes all-out with the cream cheese flavors, drawing on deep wells of creativity to come up with the cream cheese flavor of the week, which might include Key lime or cool ranch.

 Conveniently located just outside of Penn Station, this old-school deli actually lives up to its name with big, squishy, freshly baked bagels, which can be topped with the sandwich fixings of your choice.
 Whether you go for a bacon, egg & cheese, cream cheese & lox, cold cuts, or some combination of all those things, it’s guaranteed to be piled so high that you’ll barely be able to fit the sandwich in your mouth.